zengbing15/lumos_doc/docs/tutorials/usedao.md

 ]
 ```

-## Withdraw from Nervos DAO
+### Withdraw from Nervos DAO

 Step1.
-List all deposited Nervos DAO cells for an address:
+List all deposited Nervos DAO cells for an address.

 ```javascript
 > for await (const cell of dao.listDaoCells(indexer, address, "deposit")) { console.log(cell); }